spencerjbeckwith/cat/README.md

 - Write subroutines to bankswitch and play sound/music properly
     - Also, implement the necessary initializing code in reset routine
 - Add RNG include
+- How to make P2 control the player?
+    - Also don't forget to do a palette swap for that
 - PLAN what you're making you numbnutz